+c.
 Restart the DCPs to connect to the OpenVault server using the virtual server name:

 '''

-dmfparallel# service openvault stop
+pdmn# service openvault stop

-dmfparallel# service openvault start
+pdmn# service openvault start

 '''

-d.
-Update the server name for each LCP using item 8 in the OpenVault LCP Configuration menu:
+- d.
+Update the server name for each LCP using item 8 in the OpenVault LCP Configuration menu: - 1 Manage LCPs for locally attached Libraries - 8 Change Server Used by LCPs - a Change server for all LCPs. - Restart the LCPs to connect to the OpenVault server using the virtual server name:

 '''

-1 - Manage LCPs for locally attached Libraries

-8 - Change Server Used by LCPs

-a - Change server for all LCPs.
+pdmn# service openvault stop

+pdmn# service openvault start

 '''

-e.
-Restart the LCPs to connect to the OpenVault server using the virtual server name:

-'''

-dmfparallel# service openvault stop

-dmfparallel# service openvault start

-'''

-This step may generate errors for COPAN shelf DCPs and LCPs whose default host is not on this host.
+This step may generate errors for COPAN MAID shelf DCPs and LCPs whose default host is not on this host.
 You can ignore errors such as the following:

 '''

-shelf C02 is owned by lotus
+shelf C02 is owned by owner_nodename

 '''

-7. On node1, stop the OpenVault server and any DCPs and LCPs and turn off OpenVault on node1 upon reboot:
+9. On node1, stop the OpenVault server and any DCPs and LCPs: